sleeyax/aternos-discord-bot/PRIVACY.md

-# aternos discord bot TOS
+# aternos discord bot privacy policy
 By using this discord bot you automatically agree to the following privacy terms:

 Persistent data that we store to provide the service: